MySupersuit/DecentralisedIdentityVaxPaspsport/README.md

 # Instructions
 Docker is required to run this project.
+A Linux environment is also needed.
+I used Ubuntu 20.04 on the Windows Subsystem for Linux (WSL)

 ## 1. Start the VON Network
 In the `von-network` folder initially build the docker container using the command `./manage build`